Change can be a dirty word for some people, the C word if you will! ;)

 It could be changing my hairstyle.

-It could be changing habits that have formed over a lifetime and no longer serve me.
+It could be changing habits that have formed over a lifetime but I know no longer serve me now.

 We need to honour the letting go of the old to make way for the new.
 It's important not to skip this part whether it's been thrust upon us or it is a change that we decided to initiate.
 We can do this by acknowledging what it used to be like and even mourning the old way until it doesn't feel sad in us anymore.